From Panic to Perfection: Navigating the Last Minute Details Before Dublin

 Ah, the logistics.
 If marathon running is like orchestrating a symphony of torture and triumph, then getting to the start line is the bit where you make sure the conductor hasn’t forgotten their baton.
 Here’s how to make sure everything runs smoothly on the big day:

-• Plan Your Travel: Dublin’s marathon starts at Fitzwilliam Street Upper, which, on any other day, would be a lovely place to meander.
+• Plan Your Travel: Dublin’s marathon starts at Leeson Street, which, on any other day, would be a lovely place to meander.
 On race day, it’s a chaos magnet.
 So, plan your route in advance, factoring in road closures, traffic, and the fact that every other person in the city will be doing the same.
 The Luas to St. Stephen’s Green?
 Brilliant choice, but double-check the marathon website in case Dublin Transport decides to play a little prank on you.

 • Start Time and Waves: The marathon is set up with four different start waves depending on your expected finish time.
 Make sure you know which wave you’re in and what time it starts, so you’re not doing an accidental sprint warm-up just to make it on time.
 Trust me, that’s not how you want to start your race!